 This section is used for elaborating on the data modelling elements used in a Product Specification, such as in the Application Schema and Feature Catalogue parts.
 This is done to help readability of the document as a stand-alone document.
 For example, the Product Specification Template suggests that a specification include details of what types may be used and adapts the S-100 descriptions for increased readability.
-This method is given in the example below;
+This method is given in the example below:

-Example
+Example:

 Feature Types